 - 2 green onions/scallions

-- 1 Tbsp. vegetable oil
+- 1 Tbsp neutral-flavored oil

-- ½ lb.
-(227 g) ground pork meat (or any other meat/veggies of your choice)
+- ½ lb ground pork (you can also use other meat and veggies of your choice)

 - Mince the garlic cloves and ginger finely.